The Carlson School benefits from a proven and experienced leadership team dedicated to the school’s long-term success.

 MS, Marketing, University of Illinois

 Michael Houston has been with the Carlson School of Management since 1986 and has served as chair of the Department of Marketing and Logistics Management, associate dean of faculty and research, and interim Co-Dean.
-An award-winning consumer researcher, he currently does research on culture and consumer behavior and global branding issues.
-He served as Editor, Journal of Marketing Research (1988-91) and currently serves on the editorial boards of the Journal of Consumer Psychology, International Journal of Research in Marketing, Asian Journal of Marketing, and the Review of Marketing Research.
+An award-winning consumer researcher, he currently investigates culture and consumer behavior and global branding issues.
+He served as editor of the Journal of Marketing Research from 1988-91, and currently serves on the editorial boards of the Journal of Consumer Psychology, International Journal of Research in Marketing, Asian Journal of Marketing, and the Review of Marketing Research.
 Houston has held national office in the American Marketing Association, serving as vice president of publications from 2000-2004, and currently as co-chair of the AMA Knowledge Coalition.
 His teaching efforts have included his role as academic director of the Carlson Brand Enterprise.
 He is a 2012 recipient of the University of Minnesota Global Engagement Award.